Structured Authority

 Attorneys whose experience is clearly structured and reinforced through authoritative signals are far more likely to be recognized when these complex matters arise.

-Structured Authority helps ensure that genuine experience and expertise are visible within these systems of recognition.
+Structured Authority helps ensure that genuine experience and expertise are clearly understood and trusted within the systems that now guide how legal services are evaluated and selected.

 In that way, Structured Authority does not simply increase attention.
-It helps align genuine experience and expertise with the moments when those unique skills are needed most.
+It helps align genuine experience and expertise with the moments when those unique skills are required and needed most.

 “Principles of Structured Authority.”